dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 you dynamically to define the method on the ArmyVisitor you wish to call, so I construct a method name based on the name of the current class and invoke that method on the provided ArmyVisitor object.
 If the current class is Army, then I invoke ArmyVisitor::visitArmy().
 If the current class is TroopCarrier, then

-261

-Chapter 11 ■ performing and representing tasks

 I invoke ArmyVisitor::visitTroopCarrier().
 And so on.
 This saves me from implementing accept() on every leaf node in my class hierarchy.
 While I was in the area, I also added two methods of convenience: getDepth() and setDepth().
 These can be used to store and retrieve the depth of a unit in a tree. setDepth() is invoked by the unit’s parent when it adds it to the tree from CompositeUnit::addUnit():

 // listing 11.40